retypeapp/retype/configuration/project.md

 ### hotkeys

 === hotkeys : `list`
 Keyboard key to set the cursor focus into the search field.
-Defualt is `["/"]`.
+Default is `["/"]`.

 ```yml
 search: